 A few weeks ago, I went on a weekend trip to a small NZ town called ‘Mangakino’ located on the North Island.

 Living in Auckland, with all its light pollution, means I often don’t pay attention to the evening sky.
 The reason: it just isn’t that spectacular.
-Most of the starts aren’t visible so it doesn’t make for great viewing.
+Most of the stars aren’t visible so it doesn’t make for great viewing.

 But, Mangakino, well that’s a different story.
 The town is hours away from any major developments and is quite remote – meaning light pollution is minimal.
 This results in a spectacular night sky.
 I sat outside, braving the cold, for hours on end, overawed with its beauty and its magnificence.